CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_Ex3.md

-# Exercise 3: Implement and Monitor Secure Posture in Microsoft Defender for Office 365 and XDR
+## Exercise 3: Implement and Monitor Secure Posture in Microsoft Defender for Office 365 and XDR
+### Estimated Duration: 60 Minutes

 ## Overview